victor-raphael17/healthier-clinic/README.md

-This PHP/CRUD application was made for educational purposes only.
-The original application can be found at https://codeshack.io/crud-application-php-pdo-mysql/#packages.
+This PHP/CRUD application was created for educational purposes only.
+The original PHP code can be found at "https://codeshack.io/crud-application-php-pdo-mysql/#packages".